-This recipe for kousa mahshi (stuffed zucchini or squash) is a delicious dish popular in the Levant (Syria, Jordan, and Lebanon).
+This recipe for kousa mahshi (stuffed zucchini or squash) is a delicious meal!
+It's a popular Middle Eastern dish in Syria, Jordan, and Lebanon.

 Small zucchini are hollowed out and stuffed with a mixture of spiced meat and rice then cooked in a tomato broth for a hearty, savory meal.